 Let me say that again: because the hacker has access to your email account, he can request a password reset be sent to it from any other account for which you use this email address.
 In doing so, the hacker can hack and gain access to those accounts.

-What you need to do: check your other accounts for password resets that you did not initiate and any other suspicious activity.
+What you need to do: check your other accounts for password resets you did not initiate, and any other suspicious activity.

-If there’s any doubt, consider also proactively changing the passwords on those accounts as well.
-(There’s a strong argument also for checking or changing the recovery information for these accounts just as you checked for your email account, for all the same reasons.)
+If there’s any doubt, consider proactively changing the passwords on those accounts as well.
+(There’s a strong argument for checking or changing the recovery information for these accounts, just as you checked for your email account, for all the same reasons.)

-Some may disagree with me, but I recommend letting your contacts know that your account was hacked.
-Either from the account once you’ve recovered it or from your new email account.
+Some disagree with me, but I recommend letting your contacts know that your account was hacked, either from the account once you’ve recovered it, or from your new email account.

-In particular, inform all of the contacts in the address book that’s kept with that account online.
-That’s the address book that the hacker would have had access to.
+Inform all the contacts in the online account’s address book; that’s the address book the hacker had access to.

-I believe it’s important to notify your contacts so that they know not to pay attention to email sent while the account was hacked.
-Occasionally, hackers will actually try to impersonate you to extort money from your contacts.
-The sooner that you let them know that the account was hacked, the sooner, they’ll know any such request – or even the more traditional spam that might have come from your account – is bogus.
+I believe it’s important to notify your contacts so they know not to pay attention to email sent while the account was hacked.
+Occasionally, hackers try to impersonate you to extort money from your contacts.
+The sooner you let them know the account was hacked, the sooner they’ll know that any such request – or even the more traditional spam that might have come from your account – is bogus.

-One of the common reactions to my recommending you let your contacts know is: “But my contacts are gone!
-The hacker erased them all and all of my email as well!”
+A common reaction to my recommendation that you let your contacts know is: “But my contacts are gone!
+The hacker erased them all, and all of my email as well!”

-Yes.
-That happens sometimes.
-It’s often part of a hacker not wanting to leave a trail – they delete everything in the account: everything they’ve done along with everything you’ve done.
+It’s often part of a hacker not wanting to leave a trail – they delete everything they’ve done, along with everything you have.
+Or had.

 If you’re like most people, you’ve not been backing up your online email.
 All I can suggest at this point is to see if your email service will restore it for you.
 In general, they will not.
 Because the deletion was not their doing, but rather the doing of someone logged into the account, they may simply claim it’s your responsibility.

-Hard as it is to hear, they’re right.
+Hard as it is to hear, they’re absolutely right.

 Start backing up your email now.
 Start backing up your contacts now.

-For email, that can be anything from setting up a PC to periodically download the email via POP3 or IMAP to setting up an automatic forward of all incoming email to a different email account, if your provider supports that.
-For contacts, it could be setting up a remote contact utility (relatively rare, I’m afraid) to also mirror your contacts on your PC or periodically exporting your contacts and downloading them that way.
+For email, that can be anything from setting up a PC to periodically download the email, to setting up an automatic forward of all incoming email to a different account, if your provider supports that.
+For contacts, it could be setting up a remote contact utility (relatively rare, I’m afraid) to mirror your contacts on your PC, or periodically exporting your contacts and downloading them, which is what I do.

-Aside from “I should have been backing up,” one of the most important lessons to learn from the experience is to consider all of the ways that your account could have been hacked, and then take appropriate steps to protect yourself from a repeat occurrence in the future.
+Aside from “you should have been backing up,” one of the most important lessons to learn from this experience is to consider all of the ways your account could have been hacked, and then take appropriate steps to protect yourself from a repeat occurrence in the future.

-- Use long passwords that can’t be guessed and don’t share them with anyone.
+- Use strong passwords that can’t be guessed, and don’t share them with anyone.

 - Don’t fall for email phishing attempts.
 If they ask for your password, they are bogus.
 Don’t share your password with anyone.

-- Don’t click on links in email that are not 100% certain of.
-Many phishing attempts lead you to bogus sites that ask you to login and then steal your password when you try.
+- Don’t click on links in email that you are not 100% certain of.
+Many phishing attempts lead you to bogus sites that ask you to log in and then steal your password when you try.